faisalmemon/solve-it-now/docs/index.md

 ## Problem-Solving Methodology

-The app implements a systematic approach based on proven troubleshooting frameworks:
+The app implements a systematic approach based on proven troubleshooting frameworks used in manufacturing, engineering, and scientific research.
+The methodology works with or without AI assistance:

-1. **Problem Definition** - Clearly state what's wrong with what object
+1. **Problem Definition** - Clearly state what's wrong with what object using professional "Object/Defect" format
-2. **Specification Analysis** - Document WHAT, WHERE, WHEN, and EXTENT details
+2. **Specification Analysis** - Document WHAT, WHERE, WHEN, and EXTENT details systematically
-3. **AI Analysis** - Generate potential solutions and diagnostic questions
+3. **IS/IS NOT Boundary Analysis** - Define problem boundaries to eliminate false leads and identify patterns
+4. **Solution Development** - Generate solutions through structured analysis (optionally enhanced by AI)
-4. **Validation Process** - Evaluate suggestions and answer follow-up questions
+5. **Validation Process** - Evaluate solutions and test hypotheses through guided investigation
-5. **Solution Refinement** - Iterate until you find the root cause and solution
+6. **Root Cause Identification** - Iterate until you find the underlying cause and effective solution

 ## Getting Started